-These are all products that I personally use all the time and recommend.
+These are all products that I personally use and recommend.
 It’s an eclectic mix of products.
 Not everybody needs a welder, smartphone, washing machine, or oven, but maybe you do.
 I hope this is of some value to you.

 If you’re familiar with modern countertop ovens, then you already know roughly what this is.
 Back when I used toaster ovens in the 1970s, I thought to myself why not make this larger, add even heating, accurate temperature control, and a fan to circulate the air inside?
 Then it ought to work like a real oven.
 That’s what this is and it works fantastically well.
 I’ve used mine almost daily for three years.
 My daughter and I have made a complete Thanksgiving dinner with a roasted turkey, baked yams, homemade pecan pie, etc., using just a stove and this oven.
 I’ve made cakes, meringues, countless pizzas (up to 13-inch), baked chicken, and casseroles.
 It does everything from toasting bread, to broiling steaks at 550 degrees F, to baking out my dehumidifier pouches at a precise 220 degrees.
 It does everything well.
 I’m still impressed with it.